darshitvvora/mvx/doc/index.rst

 OpenShot User Guide
 ===================

-OpenShot Video Editor is an award-winning, open-source video editor, available on Linux, Mac, and Windows.
+ Edit X Pro is an award-winning, open-source video editor, available on Linux, Mac, and Windows.
 OpenShot can create stunning videos, films, and animations with an easy-to-use interface and rich set of features.